 4. How can NRIs resolve property disputes in India?

-5. How to engage A Agarwalla & Co. for assistance in NRI property purchase in India as an NRI?
+5. How can A Agarwalla & Co. assist with NRI property purchase in India?